markgreene74/jupyterlab-local-dev-with-vagrant/README.md

 - if successful the output should look like:
   ```
+        jupyter-dev-environment: All done, the Jupyterlab local development environment is ready
+    (...)
     ==> jupyter-dev-environment: This is a local dev environment for Jupyter based on Debian 11 (bullseye)
   ```

 - login on the virtual machine with `vagrant ssh`